satchpx/eks-gitops-argocd/README.md

 Let’s retrieve the ARN of the CMK to input into the create cluster command.
 ```
-export MASTER_ARN=$(aws kms describe-key --key-id alias/eksworkshop --query KeyMetadata.Arn --output text)
+export KEY_ARN=$(aws kms describe-key --key-id alias/eksworkshop --query KeyMetadata.Arn --output text)
 ```

-We set the MASTER_ARN environment variable to make it easier to refer to the KMS key later.
+We set the KEY_ARN environment variable to make it easier to refer to the KMS key later.

-Now, let’s save the MASTER_ARN environment variable into the bash_profile
+Now, let’s save the KEY_ARN environment variable into the bash_profile
 ```
-echo "export MASTER_ARN=${MASTER_ARN}" | tee -a ~/.bash_profile
+echo "export KEY_ARN=${KEY_ARN}" | tee -a ~/.bash_profile
 ```